 Modern French on the other hand are divided into different eras.
 During the Grand Siècle in the 17th century, France was very prosperous under King Louis XIV and Cardinal Richelieu.
 The cardinal showed their absolute power through standardization and centralization.
 He created the Académie française in order to police and promote their own language.

-The grammarians of the Académie set about to ensure the pureness of the language and removed many words that were borrowed from other languages and those that were only used in other provinces.
+The grammarians of the Académie set about to ensure the pureness of the language.
+Hence, they removed many words borrowed from other languages and those that were only used in other provinces.
 The written and spoken forms of French were created into a practical language, including keeping the ”s” of plural words silent.

 The French aristocrats used French exclusively and in 1714, the Treaty of Rastatt established French as the international diplomatic language.